The Canadian Dementia Priority Setting Partnership study

 What will this study do?

 This study asks Canadians affected by dementia about what they believe are the important research questions related to living with dementia as well as dementia prevention, treatment and diagnosis.
-The research questions identified by you and others completing this questionnaire will be prioritized to produce the “top ten” Canadian dementia research priorities.
-This study and the accompanying questionnaire follow the methods of the James Lind Alliance, a non-profit organization based in England.
+This study followed the methods of the James Lind Alliance, a non-profit organization based in England.

 What will be done with the results?